buenconsejosteph/buenconsejosteph/README.md

 - MySQL / MariaDB, SQL Server, PostgreSQL
 - HTML
 - CSS
+  - Tailwind

 <!--
 **buenconsejosteph/buenconsejosteph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+# 🌱
+## Improvements
+🌱 Improving on Angular and React skills

 Here are some ideas to get you started: